Insulin pumps

 • An insulin pump is a small device used by people with diabetes (mate huka), that can be used to deliver insulin to match your body’s needs.

-• From 1 October 2024 Pharmac has made it easier to access funding insulin pumps for people who meet their criteria.
+• From 1 October 2024 Pharmac has made it easier to access insulin pumps in people who meet their criteria and have been assessed by a specialist diabetes services.

 Overview